“I often have diarrhea after cancer surgery”… Q&A on eating tips after stomach cancer and colon cancer surgery

 Patients undergoing surgery for gastric and colorectal cancer should pay special attention to their diet. / Getty Image Bank

-In gastric cancer patients, when the stomach is surgically resected, part or all of the stomach disappears, so the food storage function is weakened, and food digestion and absorption are not smooth, so they feel discomfort after eating.
+In gastric cancer patients, when the stomach is surgically resected, part or all of the stomach disappears, so the food storage function is weakened, and food digestion and absorption are not smooth, so they feel discomfort following eating.
 Patients who have undergone colorectal cancer surgery may also experience chronic discomfort such as diarrhea and gas.
 We looked at the dietary questions that patients who have undergone gastric and colon cancer surgery should know.

-Frequent diarrhea after gastric cancer surgery
+Frequent diarrhea following gastric cancer surgery

 About 10-20% of patients undergoing gastric cancer surgery experience diarrhea.
 It is known that the cause is intestinal motility disorder due to nerve cut, fat absorption disorder, and excessive growth of intestinal bacteria.
 Diarrhea often occurs when you eat too much or eat quickly than usual, or when you eat stimulant foods or foods you don’t like.
 If your symptoms are severe, you may need to temporarily prescribe medication.